posit-dev/publisher/docs/vscode.md

 ![](https://cdn.posit.co/publisher/assets/img/choose-configuration.png)

-The configuration name will appear in the Configurations panel on the left.
+The configuration's name will appear in the Configurations view.
 You can click to open it, or right click for additional options.

 ![](https://cdn.posit.co/publisher/assets/img/configurations.png)